gh0stzk/dotfiles/README.md

 </details>

 ## Neovim themes
 Actually the neovim theme is OneDark, but the background will adapt to the colorscheme in the rice you are.
+Now is configured in "lua". i wanna keepit simple so there are a few plugins.
+- Lualine
+- Nvim-Tree
+- Colorizer
+- Devicons

+The plugin manager is Packer.

 <img src="assets/nvim.gif" alt="Neovim Themes" align="center" width="400px">